-- 1. A reminder about behaviour and choices by the class teacher (use of the class zone board to move a child from the green zone, to orange followed by red), resulting in a consequence slip being sent home to the parent on the day of the incident.
-It is important to note that if a child moves to the red zone they can move out of this zone if an improvement in behaviour is noticed.
+- A reminder about behaviour and choices by the class teacher (use of the class zone board to move a child from the green zone, to orange followed by red), It is important to note that if a child moves to the red zone they can move out of this zone if an improvement in behaviour is noticed.
 If this occurs, the child can only move as high as the silver zone.
 Each day the zones will be reset with all children starting a new day in the green zone. - 2.
 Five minutes off break without any activity - 3.
-Key Stage Leader informed of behaviour (by the child) to offer support if appropriate, this will be logged on a half termly record sheet and shared with parents through a ParentMail text. - 4.
-Key Stage Leader sees pupil and gives verbal warning and child is 'parked' in a different year group - 5.
-Pupil sees the Head teacher and parents are informed either face to face or through a phone call.
-At this stage, behaviour will be logged and stored in the behaviour folder which is in the safeguarding cabinet.
-DSLs will monitor this folder half termly. - 6.
-If children continue to follow the 5 school rules and consistently demonstrate a negative attitude to their learning, parents will be asked to meet with their class teacher and a member of the Senior Leadership team on a weekly basis, until there has been a significant sustained improvement.
+Key Stage Leader informed of behaviour (by the child) to offer support if appropriate, - 4.
+Key Stage Leader sees pupil and gives verbal warning and child spends time in a different year group - 5.
+Pupil sees the Head teacher and parents are informed either face to face or through a phone call. - 6.
+If a child continues not to follow the 5 school rules and consistently demonstrates a negative attitude to their learning, parents will be asked to meet with their class teacher and a member of the Senior Leadership team on a weekly basis, until there has been a significant sustained improvement.
+(REPORT Appendix to be added)